 How Hydrogen Fuel Cells Affect the Environment

-The future use of hydrogen fuel cells in societies looks bright.
-The technology has a variety of applications — from cars to appliances — and has a positive impact on the environment compared to traditional alternatives.
+The future use of hydrogen fuel cells looks bright.
+The technology has a variety of applications from cars to appliances.
+Hydrogen fuel cells have positive environmental impacts compared to traditional fuel sources.

 About the author